bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

   digitalWrite( 3, HIGH );
 }
 ```
-If those conditiona are met, we know that there is a strong signal in the range of 901 and 976 Hz, so we set pin 3 to HIGH, thus indicating we have a tone of frequency 950 Hz.
+If those conditions are met, we know that there is a strong signal in the range of 901 and 976 Hz, so we set pin 3 to HIGH, thus indicating we have a tone of frequency 950 Hz.

 ### 3. Robot Starts when it detects 950 Hz